cosmos/cosmos-sdk/docs/migrations/pre-upgrade.md

-# Pre Upgrade Handling
+# Pre-Upgrade Handling

 Cosmovisor supports custom pre-upgrade handling.
-Any changes to the application configs prior to the upgrade, which may be needed by the newer version of the application, can be implemted in the application.
+Use pre-upgrade handling when you need to implement application config changes that are required in the newer version before you perform the upgrade.

-For example, any changes to `app.toml` settings which might be needed by the newer version can be handled during the pre upgrade.
-This makes upgradation proccess seamless as the file does not have to be manually updated.
+Using Cosmovisor pre-upgrade handling is optional.
+If pre-upgrade handling is not implemented, the upgrade continues.

-Prior to the application binary being upgraded, Cosmovisor calls a `pre-upgrade` command which can  be implemented by the application.
+For example, make the required new-version changes to `app.toml` settings during the pre-upgrade handling.
+The pre-upgrade handling process means that the file does not have to be manually updated after the upgrade.

-It is not mandatory to implement this command.
-If it is not implemented, the upgrade proceeds as it did previously.
+Before the application binary is upgraded, Cosmovisor calls a `pre-upgrade` command that can  be implemented by the application.

-The `pre-upgrade` command does not take in any command line arguments and is expected to terminate with the following exit codes.
+The `pre-upgrade` command does not take in any command-line arguments and is expected to terminate with the following exit codes:

 | Exit status code | How it is handled in Cosmosvisor                                                                                    |